rmcwhae/russellmcwhae.ca/content/journal/behind-the-curve.md

 Upon the announcement of the M1 chip, online pundits reached a fever pitch over its improvements: ridiculous efficiency, thermals, and performance, resulting in laptops with longer battery life and reduced fan noise.
 If you follow hardware, you know the M1’s advantages, but if not, understand that it’s the kind of advancement that happens once in twenty years.
 While I’ll admit to finding this quite exciting, it does make me feel like a sucker for spending as much money as I did on my Intel-based MacBook Pro.

 Had I waited another year or two, until the M1 or M1 Pro/Max were released, the timing of my upgrade could have worked much more favourably.
-A M1-based MacBook Pro would have a much higher likelihood of lasting seven years.
+An M1-based MacBook Pro would have a much higher likelihood of lasting seven years.
 Something newer and faster is always around the corner, however.
 Even today’s highest-end M1 Max will eventually become a vintage joke.

 Technology is always advancing—that’s a given—but what is the best approach to staying current?
 We convince ourselves that we “need” a new computer, that its high price tag is justified by the performance gains in our professional workflows.
 The thrill of new hardware is as fleeting as the sunset, however: great one moment, gone the next.